Which situation applies to you?

 Prerequisites for support providers:

-In order to be considered to offer apprenticeships, you need to be on the Register of Apprenticeship Training Providers (RoATP).
+In order to be considered to offer apprenticeships, you need to be on the Apprenticeship Provider and Assessment Register (APAR).
 It is currently not possible to apply directly to join the register.
 However, you can be invited to join it.

 Training providers that: